 What you need to make French press cold brew

-- Coffee beans or coarse ground coffee: 1 to 1 1/2 cups
+- Coffee beans (see our recommended beans for cold brew) or coarse ground coffee: 1 to 1 1/2 cups

 - Burr grinder (if your beans aren’t ground)

 - Filtered water at room temperature: 3 to 3 1/2 cups

 - Fine filter (optional)

 These measurements are for a making cold brew coffee using a standard 8-cup French press: